 A TA-ship refers to a "teaching assistantship" and a RA-ship refers to a "research assistantship".
-Both positions qualify as "graduate assistantships" (GA-ships) and come with significant financial benefits with regard to tuition, health coverage, and payment of a stipend depending on the level of employment.
-(Some students, notably Coverdell Fellows, complete a GA-ship known an Outreach Assistantship.)
-GA-ships can also offer valuable professional experience.
+Both positions qualify as "graduate assistantships" (GA-ships) and come with certain benefits with regard to tuition, health coverage, and payment of a stipend depending on the level of employment.